 There is one other area that also remains ignored or dismissed by both mechanics and vehicle owners as well, thinking it to be unimportant, and that is in the seal between the exhaust manifold and the exhaust pipe, the exhaust flange or “donut” gasket.
 It is a round seal, and it, being exposed to extreme temperatures, also decays as in the case of the intake manifold.

-So, it adds fuel to adjust the exhaust AT THE SENSOR to the programmed level.
+So, it adds fuel to adjust the Oxygen content of the exhaust AT THE SENSOR to the programmed level.

 The modern vehicle is a complete system, and it is ALL tied together through the ECU.
 Many many maintenance issues will be revealed in the process of Grooving a vehicle.
 The more of these deficiencies you can identify and CORRECT the first time you’re under the hood, the more pleased you or your customer will be with the results.

 If you would like to learn this amazing fuel efficiency technology, we want to hear about it!
 Contact me at Gadgetman@GadgetmanGroove.com and we’ll see what we can do about that!

 For information on what our technicians are experiencing with Wave-Form Technology, go to GadgetmanGroove.com and visit the Groovy Forums.